-Included in the Group's other accounts receivable balance are debtors with an aggregate carrying amount of HK\$3,965,000 (2019: HK\$2,470,000) which are past due at the end of the reporting period for which the Group has not made provision for impairment loss.
+Included in the Group's other accounts receivable balance are debtors with an aggregate carrying amount of HK\$4,831,000 (2020: HK\$3,966,000) which are past due at the end of the reporting period for which the Group has not made provision for impairment loss.

-As of 31 December 2020 and 2019, no amount due from cash clients which are past due but not impaired represented client trades which are unsettled beyond the settlement date.
+As of 31 December 2021 and 2020, no amount due from cash clients which are past due but not impaired represented client trades which are unsettled beyond the settlement date.

-No other accounts receivable from corporate clients (2019: Nil) and amount of HK\$3,965,000 of other fee receivable (2019: HK\$2,470,000) which are past due but not impaired represent other accounts receivable arising from provision of corporate finance, consultancy and advisory services and other financial services which have not yet been settled and aged by their invoice date.
+There are no other accounts receivable from corporate clients (2020: Nil) and amount of HK\$4,831,000 of other fee receivable (2020: HK\$3,966,000) which are past due but not impaired.
+These represent other accounts receivable arising from provision of corporate finance, consultancy and advisory services and other financial services which have not yet been settled and aged by their invoice date.
 No impairment loss was provided for these balances as these clients are trade counterparties with sound credit rating and/or reputation.